isomerpages/imsilver/_learn-digital-skills/1A-overview.md

 #### Attend Classes<br>

 Take your first step, or take your learning journey to the next level by attending these classes.
-[Click here](/learn-digital-skills/attend-classes/overview/)<br>

 Learn useful digital skills from our exciting and informative classes available island-wide! <br>
 #### [Silver Infocomm Junctions](/learn-digital-skills/attend-classes/silver-infocomm-junctions/)<br>